Supply Chain Inspection Terms & Policies

 - 2.2.2 Once accessed, the SCI application must be completed, and payment submitted, within sixty (60) days.
 NABP will close any SCI application that has been open more than sixty (60) days.

-- 2.2.3 While its SCI application is open, Business will notify NABP immediately of any material changes to the information provided to NABP on the application, including, but not limited to, changes in Business location, name, designated representative/warehouse manager, ownership, facility licensure, critical equipment, compounding volume, distribution volume, customer base, sources of prescription drugs and/or devices, significant remodeling, or disciplinary action.
-Business will submit such changes via email to firstname.lastname@example.org.
+- 2.2.3 While its SCI application is open, Business will notify NABP immediately of all material changes to the information provided to NABP on the application, including, but not limited to, changes in Business location, name, designated representative/warehouse manager, ownership, facility licensure, critical equipment, compounding volume, distribution volume, customer base, sources of prescription drugs and/or devices, significant remodeling, and disciplinary action.
+Business will submit such changes via email to email@example.com.
 If Business changes location prior to the inspection, NABP will close Business’s SCI application and will not issue a refund.

 - 2.2.4 Business will respond to NABP requests for clarification or information about the SCI application within the timeframe specified in the request.
 If Business does not timely provide a full and complete response, as determined in NABP’s sole, reasonable discretion, NABP will notify Business in writing of the closure of its SCI application.
 NABP’s decision to close Business’s SCI application is final, and NABP will not reconsider its decision.
 If Business reapplies, it must pay the then-applicable fee and provide a full and complete response to the requests for clarification or information made by NABP in connection with Business’s previous application.

-- 2.2.5 NABP reserves the right to refuse an inspection while Business is subject to an ongoing or pending investigation or healthcare-related disciplinary or criminal proceeding unless, where required, notified in writing by the applicable agency that NABP’s inspection will not interfere with or be part of its investigation or proceeding.
+- 2.2.5 NABP reserves the right to refuse an inspection if a board or regulator refuses to inspect Business or while Business is subject to an ongoing or pending investigation or healthcare-related disciplinary or criminal proceeding unless, where required, notified in writing by the applicable agency that NABP’s inspection will not interfere with or be part of its investigation or proceeding.
 In these scenarios, it is Business’s responsibility to procure said notification in writing from the applicable agency, if required.
 In cases where NABP cannot perform an inspection due to ongoing/pending investigations or proceedings, Business may place its application on hold for up to six (6) months.
 If six (6) months passes and the investigation or proceeding is still not complete, Business agrees that NABP will close its application.
 Any refund will be issued in accordance with the refund policy posted on the NABP website.
 If NABP closes Business’s SCI application under this Section 2.2.5, NABP will not accept a new application from Business until all investigatory, disciplinary, and criminal matters described herein are concluded.

 - 2.2.6 Business may request a hold on Business’s SCI application for a period of not more than six (6) months.
 Fees for the application hold, if any, are published on the NABP website.
 If Business’s SCI application is placed on hold at Business’s request and six (6) months passes without action on the part of Business, Business agrees that NABP will close its application and will not issue a refund.